mwhanger/SI507-HW6/README.md

     $("form").submit(function(event){
 ```

+The first line prevents the function from loading into memory until the rest of the HTML document is loaded into the browser -- until the document is 'ready' (learned in SI 539).
+I think the second line tells the browser to listen for when a form on the page is submitted (an event handler to tell when the submit button is pressed), activating a function when this event happens.

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**
 	* *HINT:* You'll have to make some changes to the conditional statement, and possibly look up some JavaScript conditional syntax.
 You'll also need to look carefully at what generates visible output right now.

+Done -- please see the page code.